Owners who have not spayed their pup need to know when their female dog will come into season.

 However, new data and research are discovering more significant long-term health benefits in waiting for your dog to develop and mature before spaying or neutering.

-Spaying and neutering early are being linked to a higher risk of cancer (hemangiosarcoma, mast cell cancer, lymphoma, and bladder cancer).
+Spaying and neutering early are inked to a higher risk of cancer (hemangiosarcoma, mast cell cancer, lymphoma, and bladder cancer).

 Dogs spayed or neutered at six months have a greater risk of hip dysplasia and cranial cruciate ligament (CCL) injuries.